How to Calculate Your EBITDA

 What You Should Know About EBITDA

-Today, private equity firms look at a company’s EBITDA before considering it as a candidate for acquisition.
+Today, private equity firms examine a company’s EBITDA before considering it a candidate for acquisition.
 This metric provides them with enough evidence that they will see a return on their investment.

 Since your EBITDA is a reliable indicator of your practice’s financial soundness and operational efficiency, it gives your prospective buyers and investors a clear picture of the value of your practice.